 “Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”

 We’ve learned all to well, to stifle God’s voice, and we can even harden our hearts when we don’t understand.
-We are a very stubborn bunch, and we don’t listen too well.
+We are a very stubborn bunch.
+Just like the Isrealites, we don’t always listen too well.
 It’s time to start paying attention.
 Those who have ears to hear, should listen!
 The lyrics to the last song I posted (Winter Snow) refers to Jesus like this:

 “But You came like a winter snow

 Quiet and soft and slow

 Jesus wasn’t forceful.
 He never forced anyone to listen.
 Today, it’s no different.
 He still speaks in that quiet and gentle manner through the Holy Spirit, but if we aren’t listening, we simply won’t hear Him.